 Product marketing managers have a wide range of responsibilities and need to work with other key stakeholders and teams.
 Product marketing emerges at the intersection of marketing, design (including UX/UI), business development, and product development.

 Product marketing starts with understanding the customer.
-In fact, it is a journey that moves into pre and post-launch marketing and plays a role in ongoing product development and processing feature requests from users, customers,
+In fact, it is a journey that moves into pre and post-launch marketing and plays a role in ongoing product development and processing feature requests from users, customers, and business development teams.

 Depending on the size of your company, product marketing managers are either managing themselves as a single one-person unit, working with other stakeholders, or they’re managing whole marketing teams and sitting alongside product and business development managers (or directors, or heads of departments/team leaders), within the organizational hierarchy.

-The problem surrounding product marketing is there are too many definitions trying to capture the value, and very little clarity around the role.
-Some definitions talk about the role being an interface between a company and the outside world and key stakeholders, whereas others see the role as a way of using the 7Ps of marketing.
+The problem surrounding product marketing is there are too many definitions trying to capture the value and very little clarity around the role.
+Some definitions talk about the role of being an interface between a company and the outside world and key stakeholders, whereas others see the role as a way of using the 7Ps of marketing.

 Some definitions of product marketing aren’t clear on where the role should sit within an organization chart.